snacktavish/fastdate/README.md

 node ln (mean,variance,offset)
 ```

-where `node` is either a tip node or an inner node provided that it was
+where `node` is an inner node provided that it was
 assigned a label in the input newick file. `mean` sets the mean of the
 distribution, `variance` sets the variance of the log-normal distribution, and
 the x-axis is shifted by `offset` (or minimum age) to the right, i.e.  x-axis